mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 **Katagiri**: *[Cackles.]* I don’t know.

-**Same person**: And why it’s us, this group here, and not somebody else?
-You know?
+**Same person**: And why it’s us, this group here, and not somebody else, you know?

 **Another person**: Sometimes I look around at our group and I think, there’s nobody really super-exceptional here, we’re all kind of average people, but what are we doing here?
 You know, with this Japanese teacher.
 Because I think we have a particular American karma, we have American history and world view, and yours is quite different.